PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention

 \section{Conclusion \& Future Work}

-In this work, we introduced PRISMA, a novel conditional diffusion neural operator that fundamentally challenges the prevailing paradigm of using PDE residuals as external loss terms for guidance.
-Our approach centers on architectural guidance, embedding physical constraints directly into the model as learnable features via our novel Spectral Residual Attention (SRA) block.
-We condition the model with task \& sparsity masks during training to perform both unconditional and conditional generation.
-This design enables two critical advantages: first, it facilitates an entirely gradient-descent free sampling process during inference, eliminating slow and unstable test-time optimization.
+We introduced PRISMA, a novel conditional diffusion neural operator that fundamentally challenges the prevailing paradigm of using PDE residuals as external loss terms for guidance.
+Our approach centers on architectural guidance, embedding physical constraints directly into the model as learnable features via a novel Spectral Residual Attention (SRA) block.
+This design enables two critical advantages: first, it facilitates an entirely {gradient-descent free} sampling process during inference, eliminating slow and unstable test-time optimization.
 Second, it allows the creation of a single, unified model capable of seamlessly solving both forward and inverse problems across the full spectrum of full, sparse, and noisy observation regimes.
-Our experiments validate the effectiveness of our approach, demonstrating inference speedups of 15x to 250x (seconds per sample) relative to state-of-the-art diffusion-based methods while delivering competitive or superior accuracy and robustness especially against noisy observations.
+Our experiments validate the effectiveness of our approach, demonstrating inference speedups of 15x to 250x (seconds per sample) relative to state-of-the-art diffusion-based methods.

-Our work opens several promising avenues for future research.
-A primary direction is the extension of \ourmethod to spatio-temporal problems, which would involve adapting the architecture to handle time-dependent dynamics.
-Another key step is to generalize the model to operate on complex geometries and irregular meshes, moving beyond grid-based problems.